-- Maintain a routine sleep schedule.
+- Maintain a consistent sleep schedule even on the weekends.

-- Avoid exercising/eating heavy meals before sleep.
+- Avoid exercising or eating heavy meals before sleep.

 Natural sleeping aids

 Chamomile is an herb derived from the chamomile flower.
 Chamomile tea can help promote sleep and relaxation.
-Chamomile is regarded as a safe and natural sleeping aid that rarely causes side effects and has limited drug interactions.
+Chamomile is generally regarded as a safe and natural sleeping aid that rarely causes side effects and has limited drug interactions.
 Chamomile is also available as dietary supplements, oils, and skincare products.

 Over-the-counter (OTC) medications

-- Diphenhydramine (Benadryl)
+- Diphenhydramine (Benadryl).

-- Doxylamine (Unisom SleepTabs)
+- Doxylamine (Unisom SleepTabs).

-- Eszopiclone (Lunesta)
+- Eszopiclone (Lunesta).

-- Zaleplon (Sonata)
+- Zaleplon (Sonata).

 Orexin receptor antagonists

-- Suvorexant (Belsomra)
+- Suvorexant (Belsomra).

 Melatonin receptor agonists

-- Ramelteon (Rozerem)
+- Ramelteon (Rozerem).

-- Tasimelteon (Hetlioz)
+- Tasimelteon (Hetlioz).